Hail Damage Roof Inspection: 6 Key Things to Check

 Step 2: Examine Gutters and Downspouts

 Hail can leave behind dents, dings, or even small cracks in your gutters and downspouts.
 Carefully inspect these areas for visible damage caused by hailstone impacts.
-Damaged gutters are not just cosmetic concerns—they can compromise your home’s water drainage system, leading to improper water flow and potential leaks.
+Damaged gutters are not just cosmetic concerns.
+They can compromise your home’s water drainage system, leading to improper water flow and potential leaks.
 Blocked or dented gutters may also cause water to pool around your foundation, which can lead to other structural issues over time.

 Step 3: Look for Damaged Flashing